maticnetwork/matic.js/docs/content/v3/docs/pos/erc20/withdraw-exit-faster.md

 `withdrawExitFaster` method can be used to exit the withdraw process faster by using the txHash from `withdrawStart` method.

 <div class="highlight mb-20px mt-20px">
-It is fast because it generates proof in backend.
+It is generally fast because it generates proof in the backend.
 You need to configure <a href="v3/docs/set-proof-api">setProofAPI</a>
 </div>

 **Note**- withdrawStart transaction must be checkpointed in order to exit the withdraw.